I have quite an announcement to make today!

 I’m going to start my trip in Brabant region of the Netherlands where Vincent grew up and spent the first years of his career as a painter.
 I’ll visit Zundert, Nuenen and Het Noordbrabants Museum in ‘s-Hertogenbosch.

-After that, I’ll continue to Belgium and will spend a day in Antwerp where Vincent went to art academy and explored some paintings created by Peter Paul Rubens.
+After that, I’ll continue to Belgium and will spend a day in Antwerp where Vincent went to the art academy and explored some paintings created by Peter Paul Rubens.
 I’ll also visit Borinage, a coal-mining region, where Vincent worked as an Evangelist preacher.

 I’ll continue to France then, to Paris, where he moved after a few months at the art academy in Antwerp.
 I’m going to visit some places at Montmartre where he lived and worked.
 And am going to see his paintings in some museums in Paris.